trueberryless-org/generator-starlight-plugin/packages/generator-starlight-plugin/generators/app/templates/README.md

 ## Package

-If you are looking for the Starlight plugin package, you can find it in the [`packages/<%= name %>/`](/packages/<%= name %>/) directory.
+If you are looking for the Starlight plugin package, you can find it in the [`packages/<%= repositoryName %>/`](/packages/<%= repositoryName %>/) directory.

 ## Project structure

-This project uses pnpm workspaces to develop a single Starlight plugin from the `packages/<%= name %>/` directory.
+This project uses pnpm workspaces to develop a single Starlight plugin from the `packages/<%= repositoryName %>/` directory.
 A Starlight documentation site is also available in the `<%= documentationFolder %>/` directory that is also used for testing and demonstrating the Starlight plugin.

 ## License